Sixth Sense (game show)

-Sixth Sense is an Indian Telugu-language reality game show created and hosted by Ohmkar.
+Sixth Sense was an Indian Telugu-language reality game show created and hosted by Ohmkar.
 The show started airing on 31 March 2018 on Star Maa.
 It is produced by OAK Entertainments house.
-The five seasons of the show aired on every Saturday and Sunday at 9 pm onwards.
+The five seasons of the show aired on every Saturday and Sunday at 9 p.m. onwards.

-As of 2021, a total of four seasons with 106 episodes were aired.
+A total of five seasons with 127 episodes were aired.
 It has been in sync with the schedule of Bigg Boss for a few seasons.

 Format

 The show format is considered to be a first of its kind show involving the unique senses of humans and explore their thinking abilities with minutely orchestrated nuances between the host and participating celebrities.
 Sight, taste, hearing, smell and touch are the typically recognized human senses.
 The game demands the contestants to make a guess based on their instinct and they will be rewarded if their decision is right.

 Production

 In an interview to The Times of India, Ohmkar said " just couldn’t find time for it, so it did not materialise.
 Initially, we thought of going ahead with a tried and tested format but after the success of Raju Gari Gadhi and its sequel, I knew the audience will expect something different.
 So, I decided to do something yet simple.
 That’s how I hit upon the concept of Sixth Sense.
 I would also like to mention the DoP, R. Diwakaran, a key factor behind the show."